Marceloasf/aws-cloud-practitioner/README.md

 Determine the migration path:

 - Rehost:
-    - Choose manual or automate path
+    - Choose manual or automate path:
-        - If manual then you would: Manually install, config and deploy of the app components
+        - If manual then you would: Manually install, config and deploy the app components
         - If automate, you just gotta use the migration tools

 - Replatform or lift, shift and tinker: